The Lion (also known as Panthera Leo) is a member of the Felidae family, and also a member of the genus Panthera.

 The oldest depictions about lions date from the Upper Paleolithic period (dating 17,000 years ago) and have been found under the form of carvings and paintings in the Lascaux and Chauvet Caves in France.

-Being used as a symbol of the animal kingdom in the human culture, the lion has been extensively depicted in many paintings and sculptures over the time, and in many contemporary literary works and movies.
+Being used as a leader of the animal kingdom in the human culture, the lion has been extensively depicted in many paintings and sculptures over the time, and in many contemporary literary works and movies.

 The lion has close relatives in other species of the genus Panthera (the tiger, the leopard, the snow leopard and the jaguar).